Do you want to work full-time? I am sometimes asked if I work full-time, and I always laugh.

 I’m not keen on the term ‘marketing’ and prefer to call it ‘growth activities’.

-My tried and tested approach involves two things: improving my website (primarily by writing blog posts) and sending newsletters regularly.
+My tried and tested approach involves three things:

-Social media marketing is very popular but it’s not my way of doing things.
+Social media marketing is very popular but it’s not my way of marketing my practice.

 I left Facebook because it was too distracting.

-My schedule enables me to focus on one thing at a time, for hours at a time and this means I get into ‘the flow’.
+My schedule is not only efficient but it also enables me to focus on one thing at a time, for hours at a time and this means I get into ‘the flow’.

 There has been a lot of research into the psychology of happiness that cites ‘Flow’ as a state of mind when we are challenged but engaged, and this allows us to ‘perform’ at our optimum.
 It also makes us happy.

 We can’t be in ‘flow’ and be distracted.